Arlington National Cemetery: Notable burials

 The first soldier to be buried in Arlington was Private William Henry Christman of Pennsylvania on 13 May 1864.
-There are 396 Medal of Honor recipients buried in Arlington National Cemetery.
+There are 396 Medal of Honor recipients buried in Arlington National Cemetery as of 2016.

-Five state funerals have been held at Arlington: those of Presidents William Howard Taft and John F. Kennedy, his two brothers, Senator Robert F. Kennedy and Senator Edward "Ted" Kennedy, as well as General of the Armies John J. Pershing.
+Three state funerals have been held at Arlington: those of Presidents William Howard Taft and John F. Kennedy, as well as General of the Armies John J. Pershing.
 Whether or not they were wartime service members, U.S. presidents are eligible to be buried at Arlington, since they oversaw the armed forces as commanders-in-chief.

 Among the most frequently visited sites in the cemetery is the grave of President John F. Kennedy and Jacqueline Kennedy, who is buried nearby along with their son Patrick and their stillborn daughter Arabella.
 Kennedy's remains were interred there on 14 March 1967, a reinterment from his original Arlington burial site, some 20 ft away, where he was buried in November 1963.
 The grave is marked with an "eternal flame".
 The remains of his brothers, Senator Robert F. Kennedy and Senator Edward M. "Ted" Kennedy along with Robert's wife Ethel Kennedy, are buried nearby.
 The latter two graves are marked with simple crosses and footstones.
 On 1 December 1971, Robert Kennedy's body was re-interred 100 ft from its original June 1968 burial site.